1) Turn a bottle of Coke Light into a… light!

 204 downloads so far, thanks everyone!

-You’ll find another very cool recycled light project, made from Christmas lights and a rubbish bin, in my new book Made by Dad: 67 blueprints to making cool stuff.
+You’ll find another very cool recycled light project, the 1 Ton Lampshade, in my new book: Made by Dad: 67 Blueprints For Making Cool Stuff – go have a look inside!

 Bye!
 Don’t forget to turn the lights off!